-If you’re looking to make extra money working your own hours, then sign up to drive using a new driver promo code to receive a cash bonus up to $5,000.
+If you’re looking to make extra money working your own hours, then sign up to drive using one of the Lyft driver promo codes from below to receive a cash bonus worth thousands.

 When entering a new driver referral code, there are a few important terms to note: